-In short – if you need core ecommerce features integrated in a simple, straightforward way, then Squarespace is fine.
-If you actually need a full suite of ecommerce features to grow, then Shopify is hands-down better.
+In short – if you need core eCommerce features integrated into a simple, straightforward solution, then Squarespace is fine.
+If you actually need a full suite of eCommerce features to grow, then Shopify is hands-down better.

 Technical features are all the web development best practices that don’t really “matter”…until they matter a lot.
 I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.